Bobbijones85/cloud_ops_agent_tutorial_ansible/tutorial.md

 ## SSH Setup
 If you have an SSH key that works for the GCE instances in this project, you can upload it to cloudshell using the *Upload File* tool in the
-<walkthrough-editor-spotlight cssSelector="mat-button-wrapper">more tools menu</walkthrough-editor-spotlight>
+<walkthrough-editor-spotlight cssSelector="mat-focus-indicator mat-menu-trigger mat-tooltip-trigger large mat-icon-button mat-button-base">more tools menu</walkthrough-editor-spotlight>

-<walkthrough-spotlight-pointer spotlightId="devshell-web-preview-button">spotlight on the web preview icon</walkthrough-spotlight-pointer>

 ## Install the Cloud Ops Agent Ansible Role